+Definition: The Social Insurance Number (SIN) is a number that you need if you want to work or receive other benefits.
+You need a permanent or temporary SIN to open an RDSP.
+If you forget your SIN or lose your SIN card, you can find the number on your income tax return or contact a nearby Service Canada office to get your number or replace your SIN card.
 Every resident of Canada can get a SIN.
-If you are over the age of 12, you can apply for one yourself.
+If you are over the How do you get one? age of 12, you can apply for one yourself.
 Parents and legal guardians can apply on behalf of anyone under the age of majority (either 18 or 19 years old).
 A legal guardian or representative can apply on behalf of an adult (see box on next page).

-It is easy to get your SIN, and it is free.
-You can apply online, inperson or by mail.
 It is easy to get your SIN, and it is free.
 You can apply online, in-person or by mail.